ansible-collections/overview/collection_requirements.rst

 Collection Dependencies
 =======================

-**Notation:** if foo.bar has a dependency on baz.bam, we say that baz.bam is the collection *dependend on*, and foo.bar is the *dependent collection*.
+**Notation:** if foo.bar has a dependency on baz.bam, we say that baz.bam is the collection *depended on*, and foo.bar is the *dependent collection*.

 * Collection dependencies must have a lower bound on the version which is at least 1.0.0.